 Food and Drink

-- Casado, or Comida Tipica – the most typical dish in Costa Rica consisting of beans, rice, fried plantains, a salad, and a choice of meat between chicken, fish, pork, or steak with grilled onions.
+Casado, or Comida Tipica – the most typical dish in Costa Rica consisting of beans, rice, fried plantains, a salad, and a choice of meat between chicken, fish, pork, or steak with grilled onions.

-- Ceviche – This popular boca can be found in most restaurants and some sodas.
+Ceviche – This popular boca can be found in most restaurants and some sodas.

-- Refrescos – These freshly squeezed fruit juices taste best in Costa Rica because the fruit is so fresh!
+Refrescos – These freshly squeezed fruit juices taste best in Costa Rica because the fruit is so fresh!
 On a hot day, stop by a batido joint to enjoy your refresco frozen, smoothie style.

-- Soda La Vasconia – Calle 5 and Avenida 1.
+Soda La Vasconia – Calle 5 and Avenida 1.
 This is the place to enjoy typical Costa Rican dishes.
 Inexpensive, fun decorations, and a karaoke bar in the back – what more do you want?

-- Café Moro – Serving up delicious Mediterranean food, this restaurant is located in Barrio Amon on the lower level of an old Moorish-style castle!
+Café Moro – Serving up delicious Mediterranean food, this restaurant is located in Barrio Amon on the lower level of an old Moorish-style castle!

-- El Steinvorth – 50 meters north of the Wendy's on Avenida Central, opens at 4pm.
-This restaurant/bar is almost like a speakeasy, there is no sign.
+El Steinvorth – 50 meters north of Wendy's on Avenida Central, opens at 4 pm.
+This restaurant/bar is like a speakeasy; there is no sign.

-It's inside what looks like an old boring office building on Paseo Colon, so look for the line of stylishly dressed people standing outside.
+It's inside what looks like an old dull office building on Paseo Colon, so look for the line of stylishly dressed people standing outside.

-- Lubnan – Also located on Paseo Colon, Lubnan is known for its house music Wednesdays. (they also serve up delicious authentic Lebanese food).
+Lubnan – Also located on Paseo Colon, Lubnan is known for its house music Wednesdays. (they also serve up delicious authentic Lebanese food).

-- La Chicharronera – La Chicha is located 50 meters south of Parque España and is more of a laid back locals bar.
+La Chicharronera – La Chicha is located 50 meters south of Parque España and is more of a laid-back locals bar.

-If you are staying on the outskirts of San Jose, check out Club 212 in Heredia for electronic dance music, or Jazz Café in Escazu or San Pedro for popular live musicians playing jazz, rock, and Latin music.
+If you are staying on the outskirts of San Jose, check out Club 212 in Heredia for electronic dance music or Jazz Café in Escazu or San Pedro for popular live musicians playing jazz, rock, and Latin music.